When you mix a Siberian Husky with an Australian Shepherd, you get what’s commonly known as an “Aussie Husky” or some find Ausberian a little funnier!

 After firm training, the Aussie Husky would be a great companion for kids, playing and chasing balls for hours, at the same time being loyal and providing protection.

-If you have other household pets, this hybrid will usually be ok.
+If you have other household pets, this mix will usually be ok.
 But you’ll need strict sociability training to help with the natural prey drive built-in from the Siberian Husky genes.

 Does a Husky Australian Shepherd Mix Shed